ovh/docs/pages/platform/ai/deploy_tuto_14_img_segmentation_app/guide.en-gb.md

 The purpose of this tutorial is to show how to **deploy an image segmentation application**, which allows to use the U-Net model we trained in [this notebook](https://github.com/ovh/ai-training-examples/blob/main/notebooks/computer-vision/image-segmentation/tensorflow/brain-tumor-segmentation-unet/notebook_image_segmentation_unet.ipynb).
 This will allow us to visualize and segment brain tumors.

 In order to do this, we will use [Streamlit](https://streamlit.io/), a Python framework that turns scripts into a shareable web application.
-We will also learn how to build and use a custom Docker image for a Streamlit application.
+You will also learn how to build and use a custom Docker image for a Streamlit application.

-For more information on how to train U-Net on the [BraTS2020 Dataset](https://www.kaggle.com/datasets/awsaf49/brats20-dataset-training-validation), refer to the following [documentation](https://help.ovhcloud.com/csm/en-gb-public-cloud-ai-notebooks-tuto-image-segmentation-unet-tumors?id=kb_article_view&sysparm_article=KB0057606).
+For more information on how to train U-Net on the [BraTS2020 Dataset](https://www.kaggle.com/datasets/awsaf49/brats20-dataset-training-validation), refer to the following [documentation](/pages/platform/ai/notebook_tuto_12_image-segmentation-unet-tumors).

 Overview of our image segmentation app: